Two women in a meeting working on a tablet.

 How do you calculate equity?

 Equity is often included on a company’s balance sheet, and analysts often use it to evaluate a business’s financial health.
-Investors can look at equity to help them determine whether a company is worth investing in and whether it’s able to expand into new markets.
+Investors can look at equity to help them determine whether a company is worth investing in and can expand into new markets.

 You’ll use the following formula to calculate equity: